MINING IS A GROWING FORCE IN ALASKA'S ECONOMY

 Mining is a growing force in Alaska’s economy, providing jobs for thousands of Alaskans and millions of dollars of personal income throughout Alaska.
 Alaska’s mining industry includes exploration, mine development, and mineral production.
 Alaska’s mines produce coal, gold, lead, silver, zinc, as well as construction materials, such as sand, gravel, and rock.

-Each year AMA commissions the McDowell Group to research the economic impact of Mining in Alaska.
+Each year AMA commissions the McKinley Research Group to research the economic impact of Mining in Alaska.
 Continued investments by the mining industry ensure Alaska’s continued economic growth.

 Previous Economic Benefits of Alaska's Mining Industry Reports